 Safaris in Zambia

 In our opinion Zambia is Southern Africa’s most productive safari destination.
-You’ll find great wildlife, top guides and exceptional value
+You’ll find great wildlife, top guides and exceptional value.

-The country’s reputation as a top destination was founded in the 1980’s by a small cadre of conservationists.
+The country’s reputation as a top destination was set in the 1980’s by a small cadre of conservationists.
 This is where the likes of Norman Carr, Phil Berry and Robin Pope ran early walking safaris in the remote Luangwa Valley.

 The lower Zambezi National Park and Kafue make up the rest of the mainstream spots in the country.
 Livingstone near Victoria Falls is the most commercial tourist centre.
 (Vic Falls on the Zimbabwean shoreline of the Zambezi is the better of the two spots if Victoria Falls itself is on your travel agenda.)